 It is imperative, that all athletes fully prepare themselves for this challenge.
 Under no circumstances, will any athlete be allowed to continue with the race if it's deemed unsafe by an Enduroman official to continue.

 Prior to the start, mobile contact numbers for the athlete and driver are required to be given to the Enduroman official.
 There are some parts of the course where carrying a mobile phone is mandatory.

-Relay team members will compete in 60 minute durations and the change over will be dictated by the Enduroman official at the safest location after the 60 minutes is completed.
+Relay team members will compete in 60 minute durations and the changeover will be dictated by the Enduroman official at the safest location after the 60 minutes is completed.
+The team captain must have given to the Enduroman official the team’s participation order prior to the start of each discipline.
 If an athlete cannot complete their 60 minutes the athlete may withdraw for the remainder of the challenge.
 The next athlete in line starts their hour and the event continues.

 There is a category for a tag team relay of 2, 3 or 4 members.
 In each discipline the team is permitted to tag at any time (subject to the changeover being deemed safe by the Enduroman official) and in any order, with the incoming team member being nominated at the preceding changeover.
 Members can choose which disciplines they participate in without penalty.
 Standard rules relay teams that find they cannot continue in 60 minute intervals can switch to the tag team format during the event.
 Tag Team times are recorded separately from the existing records.